go-chi/chi/README.md

 ## Middlewares

 chi comes equipped with an optional `middleware` package, providing a suite of standard `net/http` middlewares.
-Please note, any middleware in the ecosystem that is also compatible with `net/http` can be used with chi's mux.
+Please note, that any middleware in the ecosystem that is also compatible with `net/http` can be used with chi's mux.

 ### Core middlewares